imaniruddh03/idbookhotels/README.md

 Overview:
-You are tasked with creating a simple, elegant dashboard interface with:
+-You are tasked with creating a simple, elegant dashboard interface with:
-KPI cards
+-KPI cards
-A basic chart
+-A basic chart
 A table of users with a filter and sort
 Dark mode toggle